 The guards raided many pubs every Good Friday and took the offenders to court.
 When the accounts of these court cases were published in the local paper the men would be referred to, ever after, as ‘Found Ons’.

 My brother remembers one such raid.
 The guards found a few people having a drink in a bar.
 The guard asked one of the men for his name and he replied 'Gene Autry'.
 The guard then asked the woman standing beside him for her name and she replied 'Mrs. Autry'.
-All of this made for amusing reading when these court case was reported in the press.
+All of this made for amusing reading when this court case was reported in the press.